Skip to content

 This means that natural methods and supplements to manage cholesterol levels are often sought by individuals to use alone or alongside statins, and there has been a lot of interest recently into whether probiotics are good for lowering cholesterol.
 In addition to other supplements associated with cholesterol management, natural practitioners and health stores are being increasingly asked if there are probiotics for high cholesterol.
 Certainly, probiotics are an attractive option for those who are looking for a safe and natural supplement to support healthy cholesterol levels, as are certain other plant extracts which act as ‘natural statins’.

 It may come as a surprise to some people that probiotics and cholesterol metabolism are in fact related.
 Although probiotics are not commonly associated with cholesterol management, various clinical studies1 have indicated that supporting our gut health with specific probiotic strains may help cholesterol levels.
-The bacteria living in our gut influence the absorption of cholesterol from our food and the production of cholesterol in the liver.
+The bacteria living in our gut, known as the gut microbiome, influence the absorption of cholesterol from our food and the production of cholesterol in the liver.
+Learn more by reading All about the microbiome.

 It’s very difficult to imagine how bacteria in our gut can play a part in cholesterol management; however, it’s believed that there are several mechanisms by which probiotics may reduce cholesterol: